Kiripiro/darkly/README.md

 ## Objectives

-This project aims to make you discover cyber security in the field of the WWW.
+This project aims to make you discover cyber security in the field of the World Wide Web

 - Learn the fundamentals of web security and vulnerability identification.
 - Discover and exploit **14 known vulnerabilities** inspired by the OWASP Top Ten.